Jun Maeda: Career

 While still attending university, Maeda sought to begin working as a musical composer for video games, and desired to work at big-name companies like Nihon Falcom Corporation, Namco, and Capcom, but he was unsuccessful.
-He eventually was able to be granted an interview with the video game developer TGL, but was unable to supply correct documentation, and did not get the job.
-As he was unable to get a job working with music, Maeda decided to change his occupational choice to that of a scenario writer for a video game company.
-At the time in the mid-1990s, scenario writers for consumer video games were inexperienced, so Maeda decided to shoot for adult games instead.
+He eventually was able to land an interview with video game developer TGL, but could not supply correct documentation, and did not get the job.
+As he was unable to find employment working with music, Maeda decided to change his chosen occupation to scenario writer for a video game company.
+In the mid-1990s, scenario writing for consumer video games was not a very developed field, so Maeda decided to shoot for adult games instead.
 During a period of one month, Maeda wrote a long, 300-page erotic story, intending to sell it to an adult game developer.
 He first tried with AliceSoft, makers of the popular Rance series, but finally ended up working for the company Scoop.
-At Scoop in 1997, he contributed as the main scenario writer for the company's first game, Chaos Queen Ryōko; however, Maeda was not happy with the work environment and promptly filed his resignation with the company shortly after finishing his work on the scenario.
+At Scoop in 1997, he was the main scenario writer for the company's first game, Chaos Queen Ryōko; however, he was not happy with the work environment and promptly filed his resignation from the company shortly after finishing his work on the scenario.

-Around this time, Jun Maeda was inspired by Hiroyuki Kanno's pioneering 1996 visual novel YU-NO: A Girl Who Chants Love at the Bound of this World.
+Around this time, Jun Maeda was inspired by Hiroyuki Kanno's pioneering 1996 eroge visual novel YU-NO: A Girl Who Chants Love at the Bound of this World.
 It demonstrated the storytelling potential of the visual novel medium, and influenced Maeda's later works.
-After leaving Scoop in 1997, Maeda went to work for the newly formed company Tactics under the publisher Nexton.
+After leaving Scoop in 1997, Maeda went to work for the newly formed brand Tactics under the publisher Nexton.
 There, he went to work on the scenario and musical composition of Tactics' second game Moon, followed by his work on the scenario for their third game One: Kagayaku Kisetsu e in 1998.
 After realizing the positive reception received for both titles, Maeda and much of the staff who made both Moon and One, including Itaru Hinoue, Shinji Orito, Naoki Hisaya, and OdiakeS, left Tactics to work under the video game publishing company VisualArt's where they formed the company Key.